anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - All services are in one view
 - **We still have full control over config**
 - **PaaS**
-- **Free but need to pay for underslying services**
+- **Free but need to pay for underlying services**
 - Use all the components seen in material
-- App/pltform focussed
+- App/platform focussed
 - Use Cloud formation underneath
 - Managed Service
-    - Instance config/OS is handled by Beanstalk
+    - **Instance config/OS is handled by Beanstalk**
-    - Deployment strategy is configurable but performed by beanstalk
+    - **Deployment strategy is configurable but performed by Beanstalk**
 - Just the app code is responsibility of developer
-- Deploy code consistently wih known architecure
+- Deploy code consistently with known architecure
+- AWS Elastic Beanstalk is the fastest and simplest way to get web applications up and running on AWS
+- Developers simply upload their application code and the service automatically handles all the details such as resource provisioning, load balancing, auto-scaling, and monitoring
+- Elastic Beanstalk is an end-to-end application platform, unlike CodeDeploy, which is targeted at code deployment automation for any environment (Development, Testing, Production).
+- It cannot be used to automatically deploy code to an Amazon EC2 instance.

 ### 3 Architectural modes
     Single instance deployment : dev